sejalk22/Titanic-Predictor/README.md

 ## Description

-This project was made for a Kaggle competition.
-It can be found here: https://www.kaggle.com/competitions/titanic.
+This project is a Kaggle competition submission.
+The event details can be found here: https://www.kaggle.com/competitions/titanic.

 ## Development Process